kufreu/kufreu.github.io/final/final.md

 # this doesn't seem to work
 ```
 I tried to rename the columns with the function `paste`, concatenating the word test to name of the column and seperating the two  with an underscore.
 My first attempt to add prefixes was by all means unsucessful, though I had most of the pieces together to make it work.
 Using the sources below, I found a way to add prefixes to columns using `paste`.
-Why`!!` (bang bang)  and `:=` solve this problem is beyond me, though the links with the code aptly describe how and why it works.
+Why`!!` (bang bang)  and `:=` allows me to use `paste` is beyond me, mostly because it delves into tidy evaluation and quoting/unquoting arguments, though the links with the code aptly describe how and why it works.
 ```r
 #Sources for the fix
 #https://github.com/tidyverse/dplyr/issues/1600